saachishenoy/anusha-saachi/README.md

 # Overview

 This Quarter 1 Project attempts to recreate the CodeSearchNet project by combining keyword and semantic search techniques to create an advanced code search tool.
-Utilizing the CodeSearchNet Corpus, this project aims to significantly evaluate the NDCG and efficiency of querying source code across the Ruby programming languages.
+Utilizing the CodeSearchNet Corpus, this project aims to significantly evaluate the NDCG and efficiency of querying source code across the Ruby programming language.

 # Project Structure
 The repository is organized as follows: